dyashkir/dyashkir.github.com/_posts/2011-12-21-Nodejs-tutorial-for-Heather-Payne-and-Ladies-Learning-Code-Part-2.md

 Day 2
 -----

 If you have not read the previous post please check it.
-To recap we installed nodejs, figured out how to make a simple web form to allow user to enter his name, then managed to retrieve that name and return it back.
+To recap we installed Node.js, figured out how to make a simple web form to allow user to enter his name, then managed to retrieve that name and return it back.
 Today we will deal with issue of reading CSV(coma separated value) files and extracting the information we want from them.

 How to deal with our data